-If a dosage change is needed when your child is an outpatient, you will bring him to the clinic.
+If a dosage change is needed when your child is an outpatient, you will come to the clinic.
 It will not be possible for you to change the settings yourself.
-However, the medical team still needs you to tell them how well your child’s pain is being controlled on the current settings.
+However, the care team still needs you to tell them how well your child’s pain is being controlled on the current settings.

-- After he pushes the button, wait a few minutes for the pain medicine to work.
+- After your child pushes the button, wait a few minutes for the pain medicine to work.

 - Do not be worried about how much time has gone by since your child has last pushed the button.
-Do not encourage him to push it for any reason other than pain.
+Do not encourage your child to push it for any reason other than pain.

 - Do not have your child wait until the pain is severe before pushing the button.